-A small amount of the stool is placed on a special test strip.
+- A small amount of the stool is placed on a special test strip.

 During the procedure:

-Your doctor inserts the sigmoidoscope through the rectum and into the anus and large intestine.
+- Your doctor inserts the sigmoidoscope through the rectum and into the anus and large intestine.
 This area is checked to see if cancer or polyps are present.

 During a colonoscopy:

-If a polyp is found, it can be removed through the colonoscope.
+- If a polyp is found, it can be removed through the colonoscope.

-A barium enema is an X-ray of the rectum and colon.
+A barium enema (also called a lower GI series) is used to create an X-ray of the rectum and colon.
 Before the procedure, you will need to clear your colon of any stool.
-Preparations may include a liquid diet, enema or laxative.
-During a barium enema:A barium preparation (contrast material) is inserted through a rectal tube.
+Preparations may include a liquid diet, an enema or laxatives.

 - The barium outlines the colon, highlighting any abnormalities.

-An X-ray is taken.
+- An X-ray is taken.

-APC I1307K Treatment at Johns Hopkins
+APC I1307K Treatment